EduardKuijpers/TGIF_XLD/README.md

-# Devoteam XL-Deploy/XL-Release KISS
+# XL-Deploy/XL-Release Hands-on

-This session will go through the basics of XL-Deploy and XL-Release.
-We'll use a Tomcat server to deploy the application.
-XL-Deploy, XL-Release and Tomcat are installed on a Alpine Linux VM using VirtualBox.
+This hands-on will go through the basics of `XL-Deploy` and `XL-Release`. `XL-Deploy` is used for deploying applications and `XL-Release` for orchestrating your release pipeline.
+We'll use `PetClinic` as a "Hello World" appliction to demonstrate deployments and version differences. `PetClinic` is deployed on a Tomcat server. `XL-Deploy`, `XL-Release` and `Tomcat` are installed on a Alpine Linux VM using `VirtualBox`.

 ## 1. Pre-requisites

 * [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Internet Browser, like Chrome, Firefox or Edge

-That's it! :) You can use a SSH Terminal like Putty to login to the VM, if you prefer it over using VirtualBox itself.
+* ***Optional***: You can use a SSH terminal like [putty](https://www.putty.org/) to login to the VM(allows scaling of the command window and easy use of copy-paste)

 ## 2. Architecture

 ![alt text](./Images/VM_archtecture.png)

-Alpine hosts all applications used in this session.
-Tomcat is installed on the VM, while XL-Deploy and XL-Release are available as docker containers(with data persistence on the VM).
+[Alpine Linux](https://alpinelinux.org/) hosts all applications used in this session.
+Tomcat is installed on the VM, while XL-Deploy and XL-Release are available as docker containers with data persistence on the VM.
 The VM is available as an appliance you can import in your VirtualBox.
 The appliance also takes care of the port mapping, so you can access the applications using **"localhost:\<portNumber\>"**

 ## 3. Getting Started

 ### Import VM as Appliance
 Follow [these](https://www.maketecheasier.com/import-export-ova-files-in-virtualbox/) instructions to import the VM as an appliance(*.ova).
+You'll only need the instructions under paragraph `Importing an OVA` and keep the default settings of the appliance.

 ### Credentials
 * VM